Chernobylite Review: Stalking Simulator

 While the big picture is a wild one of unraveling a spacetime mystery involving the titular emerging energy resource, your day-to-day plays out much more like a survival game.

-Managing health, radiation exposure, and your psyche can mean using competing remedies, whereby your radiation medicine may damage your psyche, for example.
+Managing health, radiation exposure, and your psyche can mean using competing remedies, whereby your radiation medicine may damage your mental health, for example.
 Meanwhile, scavenging one of several maps at a pace of one level per in-game day means you'll need to have a gameplan every time Igor lifts his head off the pillow or risk coming home unprepared for another night ahead.

 You can only perform one mission per day, and most days you'll want to focus on the main plot, but you can delay it for a while if you just want to explore side quests or scavenge.
 As you recruit others into your party, you can dole out more tasks to them, multiplying the number of crucial survival and crafting resources you keep back at your home base.